 The direct mailing marketing industry holds its own in comparison to other marketing channels.
 In fact, according to a Direct Marketing Association Response Rate Report, direct mail outperforms all digital channels combined (mobile, email, social media, paid search, and display advertising) by nearly 600%.
 According to the study, direct mail also offers a strong return on marketing investment; So much so, that its return on investment is the same as social media (15-17%).
 According to the 2015 DMA Response Rate Report, “Marketers continue to embrace multi-channel marketing, with 44% of the respondents using three or more channels for their marketing efforts.
 In these instances, the most popular channels tend to be email, direct mail, and social media.”
 For these reasons, direct mail won’t be going away anytime soon, which is why it is still important to consider ways to maximize its value.

 Some of the most common concerns by direct mailers include the cost of deployment.
 While we cannot completely control the cost of postage, we can control how the direct mailers are made.
 Systems that simplify and streamline the folding and gluing operations for mailing applications as well as inline product scoring and perforating, plow folding, card tipping and gluing in one package can help to minimize the cost to produce direct mail campaigns.

-This is an edited post of the previous version posted January 5, 2017 by Rachel Pottner.
+This is an edited post of the previous version posted on January 5, 2017, by Rachel Pottner.